sayantika-mlsec/sayantika-mlsec/README.md

 Building an agent that reads an unfamiliar repository and generates grounded questions about it — tree-sitter navigation, a bounded tool loop, and a deterministic citation verifier with no LLM in that layer.
 Held-out repos pinned before any code existed, scored exactly twice.
 Evaluated by ablation rather than by adding features until the demo looks good.

 ### Recently

-Implemented an **agentic routing layer** for the RAG threat-intelligence assistant (MITRE ATT&CK + CISA KEV) — a Gemini structured-output router that decides which corpus to retrieve from (or whether to skip retrieval entirely) before the RAG pipeline runs.
-Currently running A/B evals of the routed pipeline against a blind-retrieval baseline to measure whether routing actually improves precision — and using the results to localize where the system breaks next.
+Built a tiered RAG threat-intelligence assistant over MITRE ATT&CK and CISA KEV — a structured-output router that picks the corpus (or skips retrieval entirely) before the pipeline runs, with model-tier routing for cost and latency.
+Evaluated the routed pipeline against a blind-retrieval baseline, and built a correctness-against-gold metric after finding that faithfulness scoring rewards a model for refusing to answer.
+Limitations documented with status labels rather than quietly fixed.

 ### Stack